justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/readme.txt

 - Look into issuing a new refresh token every so often in normal requests so that the refresh token revolves.
 This will require the any app using this to look for a new refreh token in just about every call.
 - Allow for groupo messages to have a name.
 - Add in file uploads...
 This needs to be thought out and needs to be secure!!!!
+- In the app be sure to use a triple key system.

 ## License